jakepolatty/formative-react/CONTRIBUTING.md

-# Style Guide
+# Style and Contribution Guide

-All new input fields suggested to the `react-schema-form` must adhere to this style guide in order to be a candidate for acceptance into the repository.
+All new input fields proposed for `react-schema-form` must adhere to this style guide in order to be a candidate for acceptance into the repository.

 ## Directory Usage